Reliable Data Protocol

 The Reliable Data Protocol (RDP) is a network transport protocol defined in RFC 908 and was updated in RFC 1151.
 It is meant to provide facilities for remote loading, debugging and bulk transfer of images and data.

-The Reliable Data Protocol is located on the Transport Layer of the OSI model next to protocols like TCP and UDP.
+The Reliable Data Protocol is an IP protocol, on the same layer as TCP and UDP.
 It is number 27 in the list of IP protocol numbers.